Lorens Helmchen

 Lorens A. Helmchen, PhD, is an Associate Professor of Health Policy and Management in the Milken Institute School of Public Health at The George Washington University.

 Dr. Helmchen’s research has been published in the field’s leading scientific journals and featured on National Public Radio, in the New York Times, and Bloomberg BusinessWeek.
-He serves as an ad-hoc reviewer for numerous scientific journals, book publishers, and grant-making institutions, as well as an Associate Editor of the International Journal of Health Economics and Management.
+He serves as an ad-hoc reviewer for numerous scientific journals, book publishers, and grant-making institutions, and as an Associate Editor of the International Journal of Health Economics and Management.
 He has testified as an expert witness before a state legislature and written for Slate Magazine.

-Dr. Helmchen spent eleventh grade in Caracas, Venezuela, earned an M.A. in economics from Humboldt University, Berlin, and was a visiting graduate student at ENSAE, Paris, and Hebrew University, Jerusalem.
-He holds a Ph.D. in economics from the University of Chicago.
+Dr. Helmchen earned an M.A. in economics from Humboldt University, Berlin and a Ph.D. in economics from the University of Chicago.
+He is fluent in German and Spanish and proficient in French.

-He co-organizes the monthly Collaborative Health Economics Seminar Series (CHESS).
+Since 2017 he has been co-organizing the monthly Collaborative Health Economics Seminar Series (CHESS).

 Links: